FerreiraAM/dcm_lgreads_mouse_bulkRNA/README.md

 ### rMATS

-We used *rMATS* [Shen et al. 2014] to detect differential alternative splicing events.
+We use *rMATS* [Shen et al. 2014] to detect differential alternative splicing events.
-Unfortunately, *rMATS* was not easily compatible at the time with snakemake.
+Unfortunately, *rMATS* was not easily compatible with snakemake at the time of the analysis.
 We then created its own conda environment that can be activated using *conda activate rMATS_env*.

+Using the python script provided by the software, we performed the different comparisons for the samples that were base edited.
+We used all the samples of one condition for one mutation as replicated and specified that the sequences were paired and the read length was 160 base pairs (information extracted from the STAR reports).
+We imported the results in R and analyzed the results from the Junctions Counts (JC) files.
+We identified splice junction events that were overlapping between different conditions and filtered for significant events.
+An event was considered significant if the False Discovery Rate (FDR) was inferior to 0.01 and the Percentage Spliced in (PSI) value was either superior to 0.1 or inferior to -0.1.
+We classified these significant events in three categories: rescued, mis-placed or unchanged.
+We computed the average PSI difference between untreated samples and the base-edited samples, and considered the absolute difference.
+We classified the events as unchanged if the absolute difference of PSI was inferior than 0.1.
+The remaining events were either classified as rescued or mis-placed.
+In addition, we defined the PSI values of untreated samples as the original value x_original, the PSI values of base-edited samples as the edited value x_edited and used the following criteria:

+- Rescued:
+x_original > 0 and x_edited >= 0 or -0.2 <= x_edited <= 0.2 and x_original > x_edited;
+x_original < 0 and x_edited <= 0 or -0.2 <= x_edited <= 0.2 and x_original < x_edited

+- Mis-placed:
+x_original > 0 and x_edited >= 0 and x_original < x_edited;
+x_original < 0 and x_edited >= 0 or 0.2 <= x_edited >= 0.2 and x_original > x_edited;
+x_original > 0 and -0.2 < x_edited or x_edited > 0.2 and x_original > x_edited;
+x_original < 0 and -0.2 < x_edited or x_edited > 0.2 and x_original < x_edited

 All *rMATS* results are located outside the *results* directory, in its own directory:
 *rmats_directory/*.